willdone1337/Document-Deskewing/README.md

 # Deskew Scanned Document
-  ### Deskewing document is one of the essemtial preprcessing before OCR and HTR.
+  ### Deskewing document is one of the essential preprcessing step before OCR and HTR.
 This repo contain proposed method for document deskewing mainly via Fourier Transform.
 ## Techniques
 ---
 + **Fourier Transform**